 In 2012, Europe had high hopes and expectations of the 17+1 platform.
 Industrial development, extensive infrastructure projects, China’s gateway to Europe — all of this appeared to be on the cards.
 Now, after nine years of cooperation within 17+1, the initiative is mocked by many as being nothing more than forums, exhibitions and exchange programmes.

 After being postponed as a result of the Covid-19 pandemic, the latest 17+1 summit eventually took place online in February of this year.
 During the event, the gravity of the problems was made abundantly clear.
-Despite China’s diplomatic efforts, Slovenia, Romania, Latvia, Lithuania and Estonia reduced the weight of their delegations, ultimately only sending representatives at ministry level.
+Despite China’s diplomatic efforts, Slovenia, Bulgaria, Romania, Latvia, Lithuania and Estonia reduced the weight of their delegations, ultimately only sending representatives at ministry level.
 China, on the other hand, elevated its representation to the highest level — sending Xi Jinping to preside over the event.